How a Root Canal Can Save Your Tooth

 While restorative dentistry gives you the ability to replace missing or damaged teeth with artificial ones, it’s always best to try and preserve a natural tooth.
 Root canals are common dental procedures that remove serious dental infections and stop decay so you can keep your natural tooth.

-At Meadowbrook Dental Care in Mineola, New York, Dr. Miguel A. Casañas and Dr. Publio Silfa are experts in performing root canals to save teeth.
+At Meadowbrook Dental Care in Mineola, New York, Dr. Miguel A. Casañas is an expert in performing root canals to save teeth.
 Whether you need a root canal or you’re suffering from tooth pain or have another oral health issue, our expert dental team can help.
 Here, we’ve put together some helpful information on root canals to help you further understand the benefits.

 Why do I need a root canal?